pranav-ap/blog/content/posts/perceptron.md

 \end{cases}
 $$

 You can think of the bias as a measure of how easy it is to get the perceptron to output a 1.

-For a perceptron with a really big bias, it's extremely easy for the perceptron to output a 1.
-But if the bias is very negative, then it's difficult for the perceptron to output a 1.
+For a perceptron with a large positive bias value, it's extremely easy for the perceptron to output a 1.
+But if the bias is a large negative value, then it's difficult for the perceptron to output a 1.

 # Learning algorithm